AxelG/CocoaTabs/README.md

 ## Installation 🛠️

+1. For Windows, enter the **"windows"** repo's file, and download it's content.

+   For MacOS, enter the **"macos"** repo's file, and download it's content.

-2. Download the repo's ZIP file and extract the files from the ZIP weherever you may prefer to install CocoaTabs.
+3. Extract the files from the ZIP weherever you may prefer to install CocoaTabs.

-3. For Windows, execute the **"windows_installer.bat"** file.
+4. For Windows, execute the **"windows_installer.bat"** file.

    For MacOS, execute the **"macos_installer.sh"** file.

-4. Once installed, create a shortcut for the new **"CocoaTabs.bat"** file, change its name to **"CocoaTabs"**, set its icon to the **"icon.ico""** file, and copy the shortcut to your Desktop directory or wherever you may prefer.
+5. Once installed, create a shortcut for the new **"CocoaTabs.bat"** file, change its name to **"CocoaTabs"**, set its icon to the **"icon.ico""** file, and copy the shortcut to your Desktop directory or wherever you may prefer.

 ## How to use 📖